Carpal tunnel

-In the human body, the carpal tunnel or carpal canal is the passageway on the palmar side of the wrist that connects the forearm to the hand.
+In the human body, the carpal tunnel or carpal canal is a flattened body cavity on the flexor (palmar/volar) side of the wrist, bounded by the carpal bones and flexor retinaculum.
+It forms the passageway that transmits the median nerve and the tendons of the extrinsic flexor muscles of the hand from the forearm to the hand.
+The median artery is an anatomical variant (increasingly found).
+When present it lies between the radial artery, and the ulnar artery and runs with the median nerve supplying the same structures innervated.

-The tunnel is bounded by the bones of the wrist and flexor retinaculum from connective tissue.
-Normally several tendons from the flexor group of forearm muscles and the median nerve pass through it.
-There are described cases of variable median artery occurrence.

-When any of the nine long flexor tendons passing through the narrow carpal canal swell or degenerate, the narrowing of the canal may result in the median nerve becoming entrapped or compressed, a common medical condition known as carpal tunnel syndrome (CTS).
+When swelling or degeneration occurs in the tendons and sheaths of any of the nine flexor muscles (flexor pollicis longus, four flexor digitorum profundus and four flexor digitorum superficialis) passing through the carpal tunnel, the canal can narrow and compress/entrap the median nerve, resulting in a compression neuropathy known as carpal tunnel syndrome (CTS).
+If untreated, neuropraxia, parasthesia and muscle atrophy (especially of the thenar muscles) can occur.
+The condition often requires surgical division of the retinaculum to relieve the pressure upon the nerve.

 Structure

 The carpal bones that make up the wrist form an arch which is convex on the dorsal side of the hand and concave on the palmar side.
-The groove on the palmar side, the sulcus carpi, is covered by the flexor retinaculum, a sheath of tough connective tissue, thus forming the carpal tunnel.
+The groove on the palmar side, the sulcus carpi, is covered by the flexor retinaculum, a rigid band of fibrous tissue, thus forming the carpal tunnel.
 On the side of the radius, the flexor retinaculum is attached to the scaphoid bone, more precisely its tubercle, as well as the ridge of trapezium.
 On the ulnar side, it is attached to the pisiform and hook of hamate.

 The narrowest section of the tunnel is located a centimetre beyond the mid-line of the distal row of carpal bones where the sectional area is limited to 1.6 cm2.

 The tendons of the flexor digitorum superficialis and profundus pass through a common ulnar sheath, while the tendon of the flexor pollicis longus passes through a separate radial sheath.
 The mesotendon shared by these tendons is attached to the radial and palmar walls of the carpal tunnel.

 Superficial to the carpal tunnel and the flexor retinaculum, the ulnar artery and ulnar nerve pass through the ulnar tunnel/Guyon's canal.